shizone/GitBucket-BackChanneling-Notifier-Plugin/README.md

 ## Usage

-* In reference to the [README of BackChanneling](https://github.com/kawasima/back-channeling/blob/master/README.md), to perform the creation of the thread creation and Bot user.
+* By reference to the [README of BackChanneling](https://github.com/kawasima/back-channeling/blob/master/README.md), to create a thread and Bot user.

 * Go to *owner*/*repository*/settings/backchanneling, to set URL of BackChanneling, application code, thread ID.